OIC.8 - Oncologic Imaging Course 2018

 Abstract Submission - Young Radiologists’ Special Session

-The Course Organisers and the Programme Committee of the Oncologic Imaging Course 2018 invite authors to submit abstracts for presentation within the programme of OIC.8.
-Submissions are sought for oral and/or poster presentations and have to be sent via email to Ms. Elisabeth Schlessmann at email@example.com.
+The Course Organisers and the Programme Committee of the Oncologic Imaging Course 2018 invited authors to submit abstracts for presentation within the programme of OIC.8.
+Submissions were sought for oral and/or poster presentations.

 > Oral Abstracts